 How do you explain the gospel to a friend who's never set foot in a church?
 The Four makes it simple — four symbols, four truths, one conversation that could change everything.
 Developed by Campus für Christus (Cru Switzerland) in 2015, The Four is a modern reimagining of Bill Bright's classic Four Spiritual Laws, designed to help a new generation share the gospel clearly and confidently.^1

 The four symbols — a heart (God loves me), a division sign (I live apart from God), a cross (Jesus gave everything for me), and a question mark (Will I choose to follow Jesus?) — are printed on wristbands, NFC cards, and booklets, and presented through short video presentations on the web.
 Each symbol opens a door into the gospel story, making it easy to remember, easy to explain, and easy to start a conversation.
-The tool is available in multiple languages and used across more than ten countries.^2
+The tool is now available in dozens of languages and used across more than fifteen countries spanning Europe, Asia Pacific, Africa, and the Americas.^2

 In Australia, Power to Change built a dedicated version at thefour.au, featuring three video presenters — a uni student, a Twitch streamer, and a youth worker — each walking through the same four points in their own voice, including an honor/shame framework for cross-cultural conversations.^3 Youth camps across Australia, including Christian Youth Camp (CYC), have adopted The Four as a key equipping tool.
 One camp leader described its impact: "We had a camper who had been coming to CYC for years but was always skeptical about faith.
 His leader used The Four during a small group discussion, and it was like a light bulb went off.
 He realised the Gospel wasn't just a distant, abstract concept — it was for him, right where he was."^4